freylint/libktx-sys/README.md

 - LLVM (With the `LIBCLANG_PATH` environment variable set)
 - Vulkan SDK (With the `VULKAN_SDK` environment variable set)

+Note: If you wish to change the targetted library verion or regenerate the bindings, re-enable the `bindgen` feature in the `Cargo.toml` file.
+This will regenerate the bindings.

 ## Planned Features

 - Seperate vulkan and opengl bindings through features